-210 : LAB FOR STATISTICAL PACKAGES ON BUSINESS DECISION Objective
+MBAC 209: LAB FOR STATISTICAL PACKAGES ON BUSINESS DECISION Objective

 The objective of the Lab is to provide basic knowledge and experience in using statistical packages to make managerial decisions.
-The lab extends hand on experience on SPSS etc.
+The lab extends hand on experience in SPSS to carry out statistical analysis.